Upcoming Events

 Writing

-(Bear Star Press; Dorothy Brunsman Poetry Prize) and in Heart of the Tearing (Red Dust Press).
-Her essays have appeared in Wild Hope, Flyway, Yes Magazine, Humans and Nature, and elsewhere.
-She has written for the films Village of Dust, City of Water, and Shifting Undercurrents, and is working on a film about being Firewise in a time of climate change.
+Maya’s essays have appeared in Wild Hope, Flyway, Yes Magazine, Humans and Nature, and elsewhere.
+Her poetry collections are All the Fires of Wind and Light (Sixteen Rivers Press; 2020 PEN Oakland/Josephine Miles Award), Keel Bone (Bear Star Press; Dorothy Brunsman Poetry Prize) and in Heart of the Tearing (Red Dust Press).
+She has written for the films Village of Dust, City of Water, and Shifting Undercurrents, and is currently working on a series of short films.

 Being Firewise